Kyle Bathgate

 Research

 I study transportation infrastructure resilience, or more specifically, how extreme weather and climate change impact the operation and condition of transportation assets.
-My two main focuses within this broader area are the study of hurricane evacuation efficiency and safety, and intermodal port infrastructure risk and resilience assessment.
+My two main focuses within this broader area are the study of intermodal port infrastructure risk and resilience assessment and hurricane evacuation efficiency and safety.
 When it comes to research, I like looking at the big picture.
 I am most intrigued by large-scale, network-level systems and their associated impacts.
 One interest of mine is to apply data sources from multiple transportation modes to account for interdependencies in resilience assessment.

 The methods and technical skills that I have developed during my time in graduate school include statistical data analysis; geographic information systems (GIS); survey, workshop, and interview design and analysis; roadway safety evaluation; asset managment project scheduling and budget allocation; and simulation techniques including network modeling and methods such as agent-based modeling and discrete event simulation.

 Outside of research, I have a passion for teaching.
+I have served as a TA and Grader for multiple undergraduate civil engineering courses.
 I have given guest lectures in both undergraduate and graduate civil engineering courses on the topics of resilience and infrastructure management and resource allocation.
-For a complete record of my publications, presentations, work experience, and teaching background, please see my CV above.
+For a complete record of my publications, presentations, work experience, and teaching background, please see my CV.
 The following provides an overview of some recent research topics that I have been working on.

 AIS Vessel Tracking Data